MicrosoftDocs/powerbi-docs/articles/powerbi-service-interact-with-a-report-in-reading-view.md

 ##  Cross-highlight the related visualizations on a page

 The visualizations on a single report page are all "connected" to each other.
-What this means is that if you select one or more values in one visualization, other visualizations will change based on that selection.
+What this means is that if you select one or more values in one visualization, other visualizations that use that same value will change based on that selection.

 ![](media/powerbi-service-interact-with-a-report-in-reading-view/pagefilter3b.gif)